core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The same considerations on uniqueness of (key, nonce) pairs for OSCORE discussed in Appendix D.4 of {{RFC8613}} hold for Group OSCORE.
 This is further discussed in {{ssec-key-nonce-uniqueness}}.

 The same considerations on unprotected message fields for OSCORE discussed in Appendix D.5 of {{RFC8613}} hold for Group OSCORE, with the following difference.
-The countersignature included in a Group OSCORE message is computed also over the value of the OSCORE option, which is part of the Additional Authenticated Data used in the signing process.
+The countersignature included in a Group OSCORE message protected in group mode is computed also over the value of the OSCORE option, which is part of the Additional Authenticated Data used in the signing process.
 This is further discussed in {{ssec-cross-group-injection}}.

 As discussed in Section 6.2.3 of {{I-D.ietf-core-groupcomm-bis}}, Group OSCORE addresses security attacks against CoAP listed in Sections 11.2-11.6 of {{RFC7252}}, especially when mounted over IP multicast.